Location-based apps are in hot trend these days. You will find many mobile apps integrated with geolocation features.

 - Read the reviews of similar apps.

-- Research about the existing market leaders in the domain.
+- Research the existing market leaders in the domain.

 Once you’ve checked out the competitive services, do the following: